 #6.
 Do Research On The Organization

-One way to prepare for an interview for a research assistant is to do proper research on the organization before the interview.
+One way to prepare for an interview for a research assistant is to research the organization before the interview.
 Doing this will help you gain insight into what the organization stands for and what their culture, and mission entail.
 It will also give you an overview of their competitors.
 This will help you know the good questions to ask about the company after your interview.

 You may be wondering why researching the organization is relevant to preparing.